KQDI (AM): KQDI

 Frontier Broadcasting sold KUDI to Sun River Broadcasting in January 1976.
 Sun River Broadcasting was owned by Tom Ingstad and Bob Lockhart.
 Ingstad was a member of a family which owned Ingstad Broadcasting, a privately held company that owned radio stations in Minnesota, North Dakota, and South Dakota.
 The sale was approved by the FCC on July 30, 1976.
 KUDI signed off the air on September 3, 1976.
 The station went back on the air on September 15, 1976 as KQDI.
 During the 12 days of broadcasting silence, the station made major studio and transmitter improvements.
 As "The New Q", KQDI deemphasized news and information in favor of a Top 40-only format.

 Sun River also bought KOPR-FM 106.3 and changed its call letters to KOOZ in 1977; that station aired an easy listening format for much of the next 12 years, except for a brief period in late 1984 and 1985 when it was Top 40-formatted KQDI-FM.
 On January 1, 1989, the rock format permanently moved to FM and 106.1 became KQDI-FM, with the former FM format appearing on AM.

 Both stations were devastated when the Scan-Am Building downtown, which housed KQDI-AM-FM and other businesses, burned to the ground on July 27, 1989.
 It was the second fire in the history of KUDI/KQDI.
 It took three months to return the FM to the air and another month for the AM outlet.

 KMSL

 The station changed its call letters to KMSL on August 7, 1992.
 On September 3, 1997, the station changed its call sign back to the current KQDI.

-Ownership

 In June 2006, a deal was reached by Fisher Radio Regional Group to sell KQDI to Cherry Creek Radio as part of a 24 station deal with a total reported sale price of $33.3 million.
 The deal was never completed.